peklaiho/madlisp/README.md

 {"abc":123 "addOne":<function>}
 ```

-You can remove a definition from the environment using `undef`:
+You can remove a definition from the current environment using `undef`:

 ```text
 > (undef addOne)